 | Who can apply? | Spouses, civil partners, unmarried partners (2+ years cohabiting) |

-| Sponsor must be | British citizen, or settled/ILR in the UK |
+| Sponsor status | British citizen, or settled (ILR) in the UK |

-| Application fee (outside UK) | £1,846 per person |
+| Application fee (outside UK) | £1,846 per applicant |

 | IHS (per adult) | £1,035/year — £3,105 for 33-month visa |

-| First grant duration | 33 months (2¾ years) |
+| Initial grant duration | 33 months (2¾ years) |

 | Extension duration | 30 months (2½ years) |

-| Path to ILR | After 5 years total |
+| Path to ILR | Eligible after 5 years residency |

-| Right to work | Yes — unrestricted |
+| Right to work | Full, unrestricted access |

 For guidance only.
 TheBizHQ.com is a private, independent website — not affiliated with HMRC, Companies House or any UK government body.
 All figures are estimates based on the information you enter and should not be relied upon for financial, tax or legal decisions.
 Tax rates are reviewed periodically but may not always reflect the latest HMRC changes.
 Full disclaimer →